-For more information on how to receive access to either system, review the NLAD Account Types page.
+For more information on how to receive access to either system, review the Account Types page.

 Lifeline Covid-19 Relief

 In partnership with the FCC, USAC implemented temporary program changes to ensure continued service and provide increased flexibility for Lifeline consumers during the pandemic.
-For more information on these changes, which include pausing all involuntary de-enrollments and easing certain documentation requirements to streamline the Lifeline application process, visit Lifeline’s Covid-19 Response page.
+For more information on these changes, which include pausing involuntary de-enrollments and easing certain documentation requirements to streamline the Lifeline application process, visit Lifeline’s Covid-19 Response page.

 Lifeline Training Opportunities